-We field a lot of questions regarding NIST 800-171 compliance and the DoD's Cybersecurity Maturity Model Certification (CMMC) audit program.
+We field a lot of questions regarding NIST 800-171 compliance and the DoD's Cybersecurity Maturity Model Certification (CMMC) assessment program.
 The information on this page relates to the common questions of what CMMC is, how CMMC relates to NIST 800-171 and what ComplianceForge products address both NIST 800-171 and CMMC requirements.
-If you have any questions on this, feel free to contact us for more information.
+If you have any questions on this content, feel free to contact us for more information.

 NIST 800-171 rev 2 & CMMC v1.02 Overview